Darrin Nelson

 Darrin Milo Nelson (born January 2, 1959) is an American former professional football player who was a running back and return specialist in the National Football League (NFL) for the Minnesota Vikings and San Diego Chargers.
-He played college football for the Stanford Cardinals, earning second-team All-American honors in 1978.
+He played college football for the Stanford Cardinal, earning second-team All-American honors in 1978.

 Early life

 Nelson attended Pius X High School.
 He accepted a football scholarship from Stanford University to play under head coach Bill Walsh.

 In his first year at Stanford in 1977, he was named the starter and became the first freshman running back in conference history to rush for more than 1,000 yards in a season.
 He registered 183 carries for 1,069 yards, 3 rushing touchdowns, 50 receptions for 524 yards and 3 receiving touchdowns.

 As a sophomore in 1978, he posted 167 carries for 1,061 yards, 6 rushing touchdowns, 50 receptions for 446 yards and 4 receiving touchdowns.

 In 1979, he was lost for the season with a hamstring injury.
 As a junior in 1980, he had 161 carries for 889 yards, 4 rushing touchdowns, 47 receptions for 552 yards and 4 receiving touchdowns.

 As a senior in 1981, he collected 192 carries for 1,014 yards, 11 rushing touchdowns, 67 receptions for 846 yards and 5 receiving touchdowns.

 Nelson was a dual threat as a rusher and receiver, becoming the first player in NCAA history to rush for more than 1,000 yards and catch more than 50 passes in one season.
 He accomplished this feat three times.
 He finished his college career with the school records for rushing yards (4,033), receptions (214), touchdowns (40), scoring (242 points), while also setting the NCAA record with 6,885 career all-purpose yards.

 He was inducted into the Stanford Athletic Hall of Fame.
 In 2014, he was inducted into the College Football Hall of Fame.